AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 The hydrological analysis is composed by two calculus derived from the DEM.
 The Terrain Wetness Index and the Stream Power Index.
 The Terrain Wetness Index (TWI) provides a relative score showing the areas where the terrain is most probable to accumulate water.
 It’s defined as:
 (pending figure)

-In the QGIS environment, apply the next sequence of algorithms to calculate it: Use the ‘Flow Accumulation’ algorithm from the SAGA[^12] modules; apply it to the DEM clip.
+In the QGIS environment, apply the next sequence of algorithms to calculate it: Use the `Flow Accumulation` algorithm from the SAGA[^12] modules; apply it to the DEM clip.
 The result is the local upslope catchment area (UCA).
-The local slope is calculated with the native ‘Slope’ algorithm; it should be transformed into radians.
+The local slope is calculated with the native `Slope` algorithm; it should be transformed into radians.
 But first, the 0 values corrected since it would induce error when calculating natural logarithm; add 0.001 to the slope values.

 Then, multiply the modified slope value 0.01745 times.
-In order to do this, use the ‘Raster Calculator’ algorithm; use it for any raster algebra operation.
+In order to do this, use the `Raster Calculator` algorithm; use it for any raster algebra operation.
 Finally, calculate the log normal function.
 The UCA must be multiplied by the X and Y values of raster pixel dimensions.

 The TWI [(Figure 5)][5] must be classified in 5 categories; quantile classification is suggested.
 Consider priority one or more classes of highest value.
 Use gathered information from field or imagery to make an informed and coherent prioritization.